mehr-schulferien-de/www.mehr-schulferien.de/CONTRIBUTING.md

       * do not leave the description blank

 1. Make sure that your topic branch is up-to-date.
-If necessary, rebase on v5 and resolve any conflicts.
+If necessary, rebase on master and resolve any conflicts.

-    **IMPORTANT**: _Never ever_ merge upstream `v5` into your branches.
-You should always `git rebase` on `v5` to bring your changes up to date when necessary.
+    **IMPORTANT**: _Never ever_ merge upstream `master` into your branches.
+You should always `git rebase` on `master` to bring your changes up to date when necessary.

     ```bash
-    git checkout v5
+    git checkout master
-    git pull upstream v5
+    git pull upstream master
     git checkout <your-topic-branch>
-    git rebase v5
+    git rebase master
     ```